Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 LG doesn’t turn as sharply, but it’s pretty close.

-One disadvantage for the CordZero A9 is its bulky soft roller attachment that won’t fit under low clearance overhangs compared to the V15’s slim profile roller.
+One disadvantage of the CordZero A9 is its bulky soft roller attachment that won’t fit under low clearance overhangs compared to the V15’s slim profile roller.

 4. Battery Detachability